JerryZhangZy/BackendERP/payload/SDK/readme.txt

 3.8 Resend event (Use 2.1 configuration)
 3.8.1 ErpEventResendClient: Resend existing event to queue.

+3.9 Create invoice by ordershipment (Use 2.1 configuration) 3.9.1 InvoiceClient：Create erp invoice by OrderShipmentUuid

 4, Two ways to create a client
    1,//Add config to config file